 However, most whale-watching tour boats leave from San Juan Island, from Friday Harbor.

-There are a total of twenty different ports in British Columbia and Washington State.
+There are twenty different ports in British Columbia and Washington State.
 From these ports, one hundred boats operate in the Salish Sea as part of the Pacific Whale Watch Association.

 Can I See the Whales and Dolphins Without Going on a Boat?